markmelix/snake-game/README.md

 major updates is being changed in the future.
 Now project is very messy and it should be refactored and updated a lot.

-## TODO list
-### Server backlog
-- [x] Generate random coordinates of a new snake depending on all parts
-- [x] Fix snake change direction algorithm
-- [x] Document specifications for clients
-- [x] Refactor to make the library more flexible (create traits)
-- [x] Implement apples
-- [x] Add more abilities to setup server.
-For instance, add ability to control what color and length will snakes have after being spawned
-- [x] Implement system to protect snake from death when it's going to turn 180 degrees
-- [ ] Implement server console with admin features
-- [ ] Create library bindings for Python
-- [ ] Optimize algorithms and make server more fast
-- [ ] Get rid of most `unwrap`s and replace them with error handling

-### Logger backlog
-- [x] Implement logger library which will contain everything other crates in this project may need for logging.

-### Official client backlog
-- [ ] Get rid of most `unwrap`s and replace them with the error handling
-- [ ] Make GUI more beautiful
-- [ ] Add some information into GUI to make client more informative
-- [ ] Make game more smooth
-- [ ] Look for more elegant and comfortable GUI library and move in it

 ## How to play
 After you clone this repository, launch the server:
 ```bash